 - cancer (for PFOA), and

 - thyroid hormone disruption (for PFOS).

 The EPA, and the Michigan Department of Environmental Quality offer solutions to successfully remove the PFAS contaminants from your water.
 Equipment such as Activated Carbon Filters and High Pressure Membranes, can help relieve the worry of the “zombie drug” [source], PFAS from your home.

 How do you treat PFAS?

-Water Treatment Systems such as a Wolverine Water Blue Line Water Treatment System with Whole House Filters to filter and contain PFAS, along with a Wolverine Water Reverse Osmosis System with Alkaline filtration, would treat your water to a undetectable quantity of PFAS contamination.
+Water purification systems such as a Wolverine Water Blue Line Water Treatment System with Whole House Filters to filter and contain PFAS, along with a Wolverine Water Reverse Osmosis System with Alkaline filtration, would treat your water to an undetectable quantity of PFAS contamination.
 Schedule a Free Water Test today to alleviate the stress of PFAS in your home.